sakkarose/mizublog/content/posts/2025-01-08_kvm-backup.md

 3. On the VM, navigate to the mounted ISO and execute `virtio-win-gt-x64`.

 ## Writing the backup script

-The full script can be found at [my github](https://github.com/sakkarose/oddly_specific_scripts/blob/main/virtnbdbackup-alldomain.sh).
-In case of any updates and improvements, I will update this post too.

 ### Configuration variables